 For most small business owners, registering as a Limited Liability Company (LLC) is the most cost-effective way to go.
 Creating a business entity is generally quite cheap and can easily be done yourself.
 By owning an LLC, you will also insulate yourself from personal liability related to your business dealings.

-When applying for credit using your Employer Identification Number (EIN), you also not be held liable for any company debts or credit misuse.
-Just be sure when you’re applying for Tier 1 credit or Tier 2 vendors that you don’t include your SSN on the application, or tick off any boxes that require you to offer a personal guarantee.
+When applying for credit using your EIN (Employer Identification Number), you also not be held liable for any company debts or credit misuse.
+Just be sure when you’re applying for Tier 1 vendors or Tier 2 credit that you don’t include your SSN on the application, or tick off any boxes that require you to offer a personal guarantee.

 For businesses that expect to generate a large amount of income in a short amount of time, a corporation should be considered.
 Beyond the extra cost of filing for a corporation, a certified account is required to file your taxes, which must be quarterly, rather than annually like an LLC.
 Corporations do however pay a lower tax rate and make it easier to expand your company or divide it into a partnership.
 While there is some give and take here, most small businesses still generally desire to pay their taxes annually which all LLCs can do.